AfterThreeYears/blog/docs/React中的调度算法.md

   const performWorkUntilDeadline = () => {
     if (scheduledHostCallback !== null) {
       const currentTime = getCurrentTime();
-      // Yield after `yieldInterval` ms, regardless of where we are in the vsync deadline = currentTime + yieldInterval;
+      deadline = currentTime + yieldInterval;
       const hasTimeRemaining = true;
       try {